siskulous/PiAlarm/README.md

   Read the previous day's Pittsburg Penguins hockey scores (see hockey.py to change, comment out line 39 of alarm.py to disable)<br>

   <i>A note on the displays:</i><br>
   Initially I used a 16x2 LCD display so I could show both the time and date.
 However, I found that with my glasses off - as they generally are when I'm trying to read the time from an alarm clock, usually at night - I couldn't read it.
 For this reason I switched to a larger 7 segment display.
 It only shows the time, not the date, but I can read it when I wake up in the middle of the night.
-I'm including the code for both, but the code for my 7 segment display is in C. I'm also including the binary from it.
-To compile this yourself you'll need both the Wiring Pi and the TM1637 in the TM1637.zip file.<br>
+I'm including the code for both, but the code for my 7 segment display - mostly not my own code (see the comments in code7.c for the attribution)- is in C. As such I'm also including the binary of it.
+To compile this yourself you'll need both the Wiring Pi library and the TM1637 header in the TM1637.zip file.<br>
   <br>
 <i>Hardware:</i><br>
   SBC with network - preferably wifi - Raspberry Pi compatible GPIO and audio output<br>